 Our cars send us emails when they don’t feel well or think they need something.
 They ping at us when a tire is running low.
 The more expensive cars tell you which tire.
 If you’re driving something a little more middle class, you have to guess or remember where you put your tire gauge.

-I mostly curse at my cars so maybe they feel bad.
-They tell me that “The phone has been connected!” and then disconnect the phone.
+I often curse at the cars so maybe it feels bad?
+It tells me that “The phone has been connected!” and then disconnect the phone.
 I like the idea of satellite radio, but do I want to get clipped for yet another monthly fee for some tech?

-But it seemed like analog refrigerators, TVs, cars, stereo systems and phone worked for me.
-They were there to serve me.
-They did exactly what I told them to do.
-To be honest was not very much.
+But it seemed like analog refrigerators, TVs, cars, stereo systems and phone worked for us.
+They were there to serve us.
+They did exactly what we told them to do.
+To be honest that was not very much.
 But they did what they were told and if they didn’t, they were fixed.

 Today, I often feel like I serve at the pleasure of my tech.
-I do what they tell me to do.
-I service them.
-When I’m not in awe of some of their capabilities, I have a queasy feeling that I’m not really in control of gadgets.
+I do what it tells me to do.
+I service my tech.
+When I’m not in awe of some of its capabilities, I have a queasy feeling that I’m not really in control of gadgets.